usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 readily achievable is to be determined on a case-by-case basis in light of the particular circumstances presented and the factors discussed above.

-{% details Are public accommodations required to retrofit existing buildings by adding elevators? %}
+#### Are public accommodations required to retrofit existing buildings by adding
+elevators?
 A public accommodation generally would not be required to remove a barrier to physical access posed by a flight of steps, if removal would require extensive ramping or an elevator.
 The readily achievable standard does not require barrier removal that requires extensive restructuring or burdensome expense.
 Thus, where it is not readily achievable to do, the ADA would not require a public accommodation to provide access to an area reachable only by a flight of stairs.
-{% enddetails %}

-{% details Does a public accommodation have an obligation to search for accessible space? %}
+#### Does a public accommodation have an obligation to search for accessible space?
 A public accommodation is not required to lease space that is accessible.
 However, upon leasing, the barrier removal requirements for existing facilities apply.
 In addition, any alterations to the space must meet the accessibility requirements for alterations.
-{% enddetails %}

-{% details Does the ADA require barrier removal in historic buildings? %}
+#### Does the ADA require barrier removal in historic buildings?
 Yes, if it is readily
 achievable.
 However, the ADA takes into account the national interest in preserving significant historic structures.
 Barrier removal would not be considered &quot;readily